Skill 1. Learning (Investigative thinking).

 Consultants and leaders benefit greatly when they learn to become systems thinkers, as there can be great strategic value in having a good map of relevant actors, relationships, and constraints.
 Good starter books for systems thinking are Ackoff and Addison’s masterful Systems Thinking for Curious Managers, 2010, Eliyahu Goldratt’s The Goal, 2012 and Theory of Constraints, 1999, and for some, Donella Meadow’s Thinking in Systems, 2008.

-We don’t share Senge’s premise that learning is the central skill of successful firms, but propose it instead as a first-step skill.
-Executing adaptive strategy, a mix of Skill 4 and Skill 5, is our proposal for the central skills of the Do loop.
+We don’t share Senge’s premise that learning is the central skill of successful firms, but propose it instead as the first of eight key skills.
+Executing adaptive strategy, a mix of Skill 4 and Skill 5, is our proposal for the central two skills of the Do loop.
 Spend too much time or money learning, training, or making models and your firm will quickly be overtaken in a competitive environment.
 Learning activities are always in a delicate tradeoff with the other seven skills.

 Senge’s model is appealing to learning-oriented managers, but it and other organizational learning models are not yet deeply evidence-based, as Senge’s critics have pointed out.
 One of the top learning priorities for any firm should be evidence-based management, which seeks to find the best evidence available to guide current policies and processes.
 See Pfeffer and Sutton’s Hard Facts, Dangerous Half-Truths, and Total Nonsense (2006) for examples of how this works in practice.
 Can your team provide hard evidence for the policies they are using?
 Do they research the evidence for the critical policies?
 Or are they instead used based on your leader’s force of personality, opinion, tradition or other weakly-grounded alternatives?
 If so, your firm’s foundation is sand, and the storm may be coming tomorrow.